 No queues, no tickets, but just the sun and sky in place of lights and backdrops.
 Does this sound unreal?
-Well, it is not, and that is why we have put together for you an itinerary allowing for the discovery of 10 not to be missed outdoor masterpieces.
+Well, it is not, and that is why we have put together for you an itinerary allowing for the discovery of 10 (plus one) not-to-be-missed outdoor masterpieces.

 1 - L.O.V.E. in Piazza Affari